flipper-io/flipper/examples/app/README.md

 # Package Example

 This example demonstrates how to build a package.
-A package is a collection of functions that are installed on the device and can be remotely invoked from any device running libflipper.
+A package is a collection of functions that are installed on the device and can be remotely invoked from any device with libflipper installed.

 ### Build the Package
 ```